eromatiya/blurredfox/README.md

 ### I'm using KDE Plasma, but there's no blur!
 How many other lies have I been told by the council?

 1. Enable the blur in your compositor.
 Go to `System Settings > Desktop Effects > Enable Blur`.
 Note that this will not enable the blur effect on all applications.
 2. Enable the blur effect on all applications by installing a KWin script called [Force Blur](https://store.kde.org/p/1294604/).
+Make sure to read its manual.
+Don't you ever dare to create an issue about Force Blur!
+Just kidding!
+But yeah, I'm serious.
 3. Go to `System Settings > KWin Scripts > Enable Force Blur`.
 4. Change its settings.
-If there's no settings/settings icon, Logout then re-login.
+If there's no settings/settings icon, Logout.
+Re-login.

-### Scrollbar is missing
+### Where is the scrollbar?

-1. The scrollbar is hidden by default, you can enable/show it by changing the value of `scrollbar-width` in `userContent.css`.
+1. You can adjust the value of `scrollbar-width` in `userContent.css`.
+2. Restart Firefox.

+### I hate the colors!
+Why is everything transparent?!

+1. You can change the colors in `userChrome.css`.
+2. The transparency is only applied to `Dark` and `Light` colorschemes. `No transparency == No blur`.

+## Got a problem?

+If you have already read the README, free to open an issue [here](https://github.com/manilarome/blurredfox/issues)!

+## Got a patch?

+You're absolutely welcome to submit a pull request [here](https://github.com/manilarome/blurredfox/pulls)!

 ## TODO